MA Japanese and Linguistics

-You will spend your third year in Japan where you will develop your language skills and work on your third year project in Language Sciences.
+You will spend Year 3 in Japan where you will develop your language skills and work on your Year 3 project in language sciences.

 You will continue to study Japanese language at advanced level, including spoken and written Japanese and translation from and into Japanese.